 Who can apply on family reunion visa to Ukraine?

 Family members include wife (husband), their children and parents.

 There are three types of family reunion visa to Ukraine:

 D-02 – family reunification with a person recognized as a refugee in Ukraine or a person in need of complementary (sometimes also called as subsidiary) protection or granted temporary protection in Ukraine (read more details about refugee procedure in Ukraine on this link);

 D-14 – family reunification with Ukrainian citizen based on marriage with Ukrainian citizen of holder of permanent residence permit (read more details about residence permit by marriage in Ukraine on this link and permanent residence permit in Ukraine on this link);

 D-15 – family reunification with persons who have a temporary residence permit in Ukraine (this rule applies to holders of all types of temporary residence permit);

 How to apply on family reunion visa to Ukraine?

-Among with standart documents for visa application procedure (passport/travel document, printed and signed visa application form, 1 applicant’s photo (35×45 mm), proof that the applicant is a holder of (or is entitled to benefit from) a valid medical/travel insurance policy, proof of sufficient funds to cover the costs of stay, paid visa fee receip), the Applicant should to submit the following documents, depending on the family reuinion visa:
+Among with standart documents for visa application procedure (passport/travel document, printed and signed visa application form, 1 applicant’s photo (35×45 mm), proof that the applicant is a holder of (or is entitled to benefit from) a valid medical/travel insurance policy, proof of sufficient funds to cover the costs of stay, paid visa fee receipt), the Applicant should to submit the following documents, depending on the family reunion visa:

 D-02 – document(s) confirming that the applicant is a family member of a foreigner/stateless person who has been granted refuge/temporary protection in Ukraine.
 Certificates issued by foreign countries should be apostilled (legalized) and translated into Ukrainian as well as duly certified;